LieselWong/Coding-Assessment/README.md

 ```

 ## Testing Instructions
 To ensure the correct functionality of your code, use the provided unittest test suite and add to it.
+This test suite will output the results to the console.

 ### Run Tests:
 To run the tests, ensure you are in the folder `Coding-Assessment` and run `python3 test_all_problems.py`
-This will execute all the test cases defined and output the results to the console.